How to Help a Family Member or a Loved One with Addiction: A Resource Guide

 Addiction is a disease that not only affects the person with the substance use disorder (SUD), but also those surrounding them.
-As a friend or family member to someone who is abusing drugs or alcohol, you could be confused, frustrated, stressed, scared, and unsure of how to help the person you love.
+As a friend, family member, or loved one of someone who is misusing drugs or alcohol, you may be feeling confused, frustrated, and unsure of how to be of help.

-Although you cannot force your loved one to change their ways, there are ways to help them and to take care of yourself during this difficult time.
+Although you cannot force your loved one to change their ways, there are several things that you can do to both help them and take care of yourself during this difficult time.

 Effects of Addiction on the Family

-While your loved one is probably struggling with many side effects of their addiction, there’s a chance that you’re contending with a lot too, such as:1
+While your loved one is probably struggling with many side effects of their addiction, there’s a chance that you’re contending with a lot as well, such as:2

 - Economic strain due to helping your loved one pay their bills, legal costs, or deal with other expenses.

-- Emotional hardship as a result of feeling angry, anxious, worried, depressed, guilty, or embarrassed.
+- Emotional hardship because of feeling angry, anxious, worried, depressed, guilty, or embarrassed.

 - Unhappiness with your relationship with your loved one.